marlonfrank30/SR-IOV/README.md

 ## **Assigning the SR-IOV NIC to the SPK VM Worker Node**

 Use the following steps to enable SRX-IOV on a physical adapter if you are using ESXi version 7.0:
-To assign the SR-IOV to the SPK VM Worker Node using the vSphere Web Client:
+To assign the SR-IOV to the SPK VM Worker Node for the**Ingress PCI VF flow** using the vSphere Web Client do the following:

 1.Power-off the VFP when you add SR-IOV to the VFP VM.
 2.Navigate to the VFP VM in the left navigation pane and click the **Manage** tab.